orbeon/orbeon-forms-doc/form-builder/formulas-inspector.md

 With Orbeon Forms, [formulas](formulas.md) are very important: they are used for calculating values, making parts of the form visible or readonly, and more.
 However, they can be difficult to debug, and so far Form Builder didn't have a way to show all formulas in a central location.

-A new, still experimental feature allows you to inspect formulas.
+This new, still experimental feature allows you to inspect formulas.
 You access it under the "Test" menu.

 ![The "Inspect Formulas" button](/form-builder/images/inspect-formulas-button.png)